jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Giant Owl.md

 RacialMods: +4 Fly, +8 on all Knowledge skills, +4 Perception, +4 Sense Motive, +8 Stealth
 Languages: Sylvan (cannot speak); animal telepathy (30 ft.)
 SQ: insightful senses, piercing stare
+SpecialAbilities:
+  Animal Telepathy (Su): >
-SpecialAbilities: Animal Telepathy (Su) A giant owl can telepathically communicate with other animals as if under the effects of speak with animals.
-Insightful Senses (Su) A giant owl's senses are particularly well honed to sensing danger or locating prey.
+    A giant owl can telepathically communicate with other animals as if under the effects of speak with animals.
+  Insightful Senses (Su): >
+    A giant owl's senses are particularly well honed to sensing danger or locating prey.
 It adds its Wisdom modifier as an insight bonus (+3 for most giant owls) on its initiative checks.
+  Piercing Stare (Su): >
-Piercing Stare (Su) Up to three times per day as a swift action, a giant owl can gain the effects of true seeing (as the spell) for 1 round.
+    Up to three times per day as a swift action, a giant owl can gain the effects of true seeing (as the spell) for 1 round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: